aibeniq/aiben-react/CUSTOM_INSTRUCTIONS_FEATURE.md

 The Custom Instructions feature adds a text box to the Review UI where users can enter optional instructions that will be considered when answering individual checklist questions.
 These instructions are appended to the prompt template when using the `VERADOC_QA_PROMPT_TEMPLATE`.

+**Important Note**: The custom instructions functionality is identical in both Review and Optimization modes.
+In optimization mode, the custom instructions simulate the exact same review conditions that would be used during actual document reviews, ensuring realistic optimization analysis.

 ## Implementation Details

 ### Backend Changes